Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 When abdominal distention occurs, movement of the diaphragm may be compromised, which can lead to insufficient aeration with subsequent hypoxia and/or left ventricular dysfunction.
 Hypoxia can, in turn, precipitate angina or tachycardia.
 If the vasovagal response is stimulated by the pressure of impaction, the patient may become dizzy and hypotensive.

-Assessment includes the questions listed previously for the patient with constipation.
+Assessment of fecal impaction includes the same questions as for the patient with constipation.
 Additional assessment includes auscultation of bowel sounds to determine if they are present, absent, hyperactive, or hypoactive.
 The abdomen is inspected for distention and gently palpated for any masses, rigidity, or tenderness.
 A rectal examination will determine the presence of stool in the rectum or sigmoid colon.
 An abdominal x-ray (flat and upright) will show loss of haustral markings, gas patterns reflecting gross amounts of stool, and dilatation proximal to the impaction.[

 The primary treatment of impaction is to hydrate and soften the stool so that it can be removed or passed.
 Enemas (oil retention, tap water, or hypertonic phosphate) lubricate the bowel and soften the stool.
 Caution must be exercised in that fecal impaction can irritate the bowel wall, and excess enemas may perforate the bowel.
 The patient may need to be digitally disimpacted if the stool is within reach.
 This is best done after administering an enema to lubricate the bowel.